djalbat/yapp/README.md

 renderYappStyles();
 ```
-Note that in either case, rendering the styles must happen before Yapp is added to the DOM.
+Note that in either case, rendering the styles must happen before any instance of Yapp is added to the DOM.

 The remainder of this section explains how to override the default and syntax styles.